makrai/notes/csordas2108-tricks-imrove-generalization.md

 https://github.com/robertcsordas/ transformer_generalization

-* Recently, many datasets have been proposed to test the systematic generalization ability of neural networks
+* Recently, many datasets proposed to test the systematic generalization ability of neural networks
   * The companion baseline Transformers, typically trained with default hyper-parameters from standard tasks, are